csulbying/2018Spring/01-setup/setup.md

 Go to [https://github.com](https://github.com) to create an account if you don't have one.

-Use `git config --global user.name "Mona Lisa"` to set up a global username for all your repositories.
+After downloading and installing git in your local computer, use `git config --global user.name "Mona Lisa"` to set up a global username for all your repositories.
 Use `$ git config --global user.email "email@example.com"` to set up an email for all your repositories.

-To link the local Git with your GitHub account and not type username and password repetitively, you need to use a credential helper to cache GitHub username and password.
-For Mac OS, check [this article](https://help.github.com/articles/caching-your-github-password-in-git/#platform-mac).
-For Windows, check [this article](https://help.github.com/articles/caching-your-github-password-in-git/#platform-windows).
-Run `git config --global credential.helper 'cache --timeout=3600'` to let Git cache your password for 1 hour (3600 seconds).
-This [stackoverflow question](https://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-on-github#) has several answers.

 ## 2 The First Node.js Project